-6.1 Under the CIPFA Treasury Management Code of Practice the Authority is required to publish a Treasury Management Strategy each year.
+- 6.1 Under the CIPFA Treasury Management Code of Practice the Authority is required to publish a Treasury Management Strategy each year.
 The strategy aims to support the provision of all services and functions by the management of the Authority's cash flow, debt and investments operations, effectively control the associated risks and the pursuit of optimum performance consistent with those risks.
-Authorities must balance the risks with due regard to security, liquidity and investment yield.

-- 6.2 In addition to this, the CIPFA Prudential Code highlights particular aspects of the planning of capital expenditure and funding of such expenditure.
+Authorities must balance the risks with due regard to security, liquidity and investment yield. - 6.2 In addition to this, the CIPFA Prudential Code highlights particular aspects of the planning of capital expenditure and funding of such expenditure.
 The Code requires the publication and monitoring of certain Prudential Indicators which inform Members of the scope and impact of capital spending and the treasury management associated with the cash activities of the Authority.
 The Code also requires the development of a Capital Strategy. - 6.3 Aligned to the Capital Programme and the Treasury Management Strategy is the annual Minimum Revenue Provision (MRP) Policy Statement, which is the Authority's policy on setting aside revenue funds each year as provision for the repayment of debt.
-The MRP is based on the asset life of the assets purchased.
+The MRP is based on the asset life of the assets purchased (other than the exceptions explained in paragraphs 3.12 and 3.13).